 Our second available How To module is "How to manage teams - wherever they are".
-This digitally blended learning module is aimed at colleagues who manage or supervise others, and are doing so from a distance.
-This module will focus on the key skills, behaviours and attributes required to effectively manage remote, agile or physically distanced teams.
+This digitally blended learning module is aimed at colleagues who manage or supervise others.
+This module will focus on the key skills, behaviours and attributes required to effectively manage hybrid or physically distanced teams.

 Our third How To module is "How to lead through change".
 This digitally blended learning module is aimed at colleagues who manage or supervise others.
 This module will focus on the key skills, behaviours and attributes required to lead through change.

 Our fourth How To module is "How to support your own and others' resilience".
 This digitally blended learning module is open to all colleagues and is designed to raise awareness of how we can support ourselves and others when situations are challenging.

 Our fifth How To module is "How to be an effective mentor".
-This digitally blended learning module is aimed at colleagues who mentor others, and are doing so from a distance.
+This digitally blended learning module is aimed at colleagues who mentor others.
 This module will focus on the key skills, behaviours and attributes required to be an effective mentor; confidently supporting and advising others.